FreshAlacrity/front-tracker/README.md

 - [ ] send that first API request through immediately

 ### Then
+- [ ] better styling for alt portraits for members with no unique alt profile image
+- [ ] helpful titles for tiles? ('double click to open in PK dash'?)
 - shift click to fuse
   - when the first headmate is shift-clicked:
     - [ ] sort all their fusions right after current fronters/push those to the front of the list